Showing posts with label Spin-Offs and Retellings. Show all posts

 Kathleen Gros explains why she explored LGBTQ+ themes in her contemporary retelling of Anne's story saying, "In my retelling, I was particularly interested in further exploring Anne and Diana’s friendship.
 So many of the queer women I know saw their childhood crushes reflected in Anne and Diana’s relationship.
 I wanted to speak to those feelings and honor them with this adaptation."

-In an essay at the New York Times, Catherine Hong reviewed several modern adaptations of Anne of Green Gables.
+In an essay at The New York Times, Catherine Hong reviewed several modern adaptations of Anne of Green Gables.
 In discussing Kathleen Gros's retelling, Hong writes: "Much has been written about repressed desire in the series at least since 2000, when Laura Robinson’s paper 'Bosom Friends: Lesbian Desire in L.M.
 Montgomery’s Anne Books' sparked a mini-furor at an academic conference.
 It’s no stretch: Even casual fans have to raise an eyebrow at Anne’s flamboyant passion for Diana and her scornful attitude toward marriage.
 'I love Diana so, Marilla,'” Anne declares.
 'I cannot ever live without her.
 But I know very well when we grow up that Diana will get married and go away and leave me.
 And oh, what shall I do?
 I hate her husband — I just hate him furiously.'"
 Catherine Hong says that Gros doesn't shy away from these observations of repressed desire and instead "puts the gay stuff front and center."

 Here is the description of the book from Quill Tree Books, an imprint of HarperCollins Publishers: